Need to boost your Marathon Training?

 2. Run twice a day (doubles)

 But adding an easy 5 or 6 miles in the evening after our morning run is a great way to build volume.
-You should ease into it though, starting with 1 or 2 days per week, a perfect day for this is after your hard sessions, i.e hard session in the morning, very easy recovery in the evening.
+You should ease into it though, starting with 1 or 2 days per week, a perfect day for this is after your hard sessions, i.e hard session in the morning, and very easy recovery in the evening.

 3. Rest A LOT